Tag Archives: Microsoft 365

 A: You’d need at least “Global reader” or “Search editor” role.

-Ownerless Microsoft 365 groups, teams and sites Q&As
+Ownerless Microsoft 365 groups, teams and sites Q&A

-Every team in Microsoft Teams or a Microsoft 365 group or a SharePoint site must have an owner/owners.
+Every resource under Microsoft 365 (Microsoft Teams team, Microsoft 365 group or SharePoint site) must have an owner/owners.
 Otherwise to whom we communicate on any question – site/group permissions, membership, site/group/team retention policy, content classification etc. Who will be responsible for team/site/group content and configuration and who will provide access to this site for other users.

 MS: A team in Microsoft Teams or a Microsoft 365 group and its related services can become ownerless if an owner’s account is deleted or disabled in Microsoft 365.
 Groups and teams require an owner to add or remove members and change group settings.